 - Glide (23.6K Alexa Ranking)

 - Wolfpack Digital - Revenue $200K/month

 - LowCode Agency - Revenue $10K/month

 - Apps:Lab - Revenue $3.7K/month

 - Bloomy Lab - Revenue $1K/month

-Let's take a look at the search trends for freelance app developer over the last year:
+Let's take a look at the search trends for app development services over the last year:

 How To Name Your Freelance App Development Business

 It's important to find a catchy name for your freelance app development business so that you can stand out in your space.